yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 ###Reflections to the seminar discussion questions.

 Firstly, deciding which requirements to include into the scope of an upcoming project is not a trivial task.
 Wnuk's scope tracking measurements could spot the problem of setting too large a scope compared to available resources as well as increase the understanding of the consequences of setting a limited scope early.
-Wnuk

-Thanks to the graphs( Feature Survival Chart (FSC)), we can see which decisions have been made when and how large impact on the scope they had
+Acorrding to the case in Wnuk'paper What happened to our feature, a large scope reduction that happened between MS3 and MS4.
+In MS3, The effort estimates are refined and the scope is updated and baselined.
+DTs refine system requirements and start designing.
+In MS4, the requirements work and design are finished, and ready to start implementation.
+The final scope is decided and agreed with the development resources.
+The strategic reason and the other one is the cancellation of one of the products from the product line project.
+And after MS4, a large set of features introduced to the scope of the project.
+The reasons for this change turned out to be an ongoing work to improve performance requirements.
+Because of this reason, it was decided shortly after MS4 to include these features into the scope.

 Horizontal scaling: The Life of a Requirement
 – What scope changes is likely to happen (Wnuk)?